simonmichael/hledger_site/src/faq.md

 ```

 To make it permanent, use [commodity directives](hledger.md#commodity-directive).

+### How do I display a decimal mark different from the one in the input file ?

+Use `-c/--commodity-style` options (one for each commodity) to override the display style(s).
+Eg `hledger bal -c '$1,00'` displays dollar amounts with comma decimal marks,
+even if they use period decimal marks in the journal.

+### How do I report by financial year, not calendar year ?

+Use hledger 1.29+, and just specify the desired start date, eg `hledger is -Y -b 2020/4/15`
+or `hledger is -p 'yearly from 2020/4/15'`.
+With older hledger versions, you can approximate it with `-p 'every 12 months from 2020/4`
+or `-p 'every 365 days from 2020/4/15'`.

 ### How can I show transactions from one account to another account ?